Note: This is an Early Access version of the Exercise Prescription Builder.

 Gregory Beale

-• Ergonomic Setup: Keep your device screens at eye level to avoid bending your neck.
-Consider your ergonomics at work/home as well.
-If you work on a laptop, get an external keyboard and mouse and make sure your eyes are at the top of the screen.
+• Ergonomic Setup: Keep your device screens at eye level to prevent neck bending.
+Consider your ergonomics at work or home—use an external keyboard and mouse with your laptop, and ensure the top of your screen is at eye level.

-• Neck Strengthening and Stretching: A few times a day, Perform neck exercises and stretches, such as tilting and rotating your neck, to relieve tension.
+• Neck Strengthening and Stretching: Include neck exercises and stretches, such as gentle tilts and rotations, a few times a day to help alleviate tension.

-Adopting these practices can help in managing tech neck symptoms and promoting better spinal health.
+By adopting these strategies, you can effectively manage tech neck symptoms and support better spinal health.

 AUTHOR